Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 Truth: Fewer, targeted ingredients can be more effective and less irritating.
 For sensitive skin, avoid masks with long ingredient lists.

-In summary, both natural and store-bought masks have pros and cons.
+Just remember that both natural and store-bought masks have pros and cons.
 Knowing the facts helps you choose the right mask and avoid irritation.

 Doesn't matter how many times you've used masks, when trying a new one, always do a patch test.
 Trust me, I've learned the hard way!

-Simple take a small amount of the product and apply to a discreet area like behind your ear or on your inner forearm, wait 24 hours for any signs of irritation, and rinse off; if no adverse reactions occur, it's likely safe for your face.
+Just take a small amount of the product and apply to a discreet area like behind your ear or on your inner forearm, wait 24 hours for any signs of irritation, and rinse off; if no adverse reactions occur, it's likely safe for your face.

 Next: Exotic Korean Face Masks at-Home